eamedina87/DriverTracking/README.md

 ## Background Service

-The Service in charge of acquiring the location and battery information, and saving to local and then sending to the API is the Tracking Service.
+The Service in charge of acquiring the location and battery information, and saving to local and then sending to the API is the [Tracking Service](app/src/main/java/tech/medina/drivertracking/ui/service/TrackingService.kt).

 There are several log messages put in place so that when executing the app we could see how everything is working in the background.

-It is recommended that in the Android Studio's Logcat we filter the info with the text found in the LOG_TAG_APP constant.
+It is recommended that in the Android Studio's Logcat we filter the info with the text found in the [Constants](app/src/main/java/tech/medina/drivertracking/ui/utils/Constants.kt).

 `const val LOG_TAG_APP = "drivertracking.log"`